 Setbuf and setvbuf routines enable you to assign your own buffering to an open stream.
+Setbuf syntax is setbuf(stream, buffer);

-Setbuf suntax is where stream is a file pointer to an already-open stream, and buffer is a pointer to a character array or is NULL.
+where stream is a file pointer to an already-open stream, and buffer is a pointer to a character array or is NULL.